Exporting rudof as an MCP server

 rudof mcp

-⚠️ IMPORTANT If you want to use rudof's functionality to export RDF data to visual formats (PlantUML, SVG, PNG), you must set up
+⚠️ IMPORTANT: To use Rudof’s functionality for exporting RDF data to visual formats (PlantUML, SVG, PNG), you must set the PLANTUML environment variable.

 - Download the plantuml.jar